Michael von Faulhaber: Advent sermons

-During Advent 1933 Faulhaber preached five sermons that Scholder describes as "being not directed against the practical, political anti-Semitism of the time, but against its principle, the racial anti-Semitism that was attempting to enter the [Roman Catholic] Church."
+During Advent 1933, Faulhaber preached five sermons that Scholder describes as "being not directed against the practical, political anti-Semitism of the time, but against its principle, the racial anti-Semitism that was attempting to enter the Church".
 The sermons were given in St. Michael's, the largest church in Munich, though crowds were so great that both the neighbouring churches, the Studienkirche and Bürgersaal, had to be connected by loudspeakers.

 Article 24 of the National Socialist program decried the Old Testament as offensive to moral values.
-Faulbaber was a former professor of the Old Testament at Strasbourg.
-In the sermons Faulhaber declared that he could not remain silent against attacks on, "the sacred books of the Old Testament...[w]hen racial research, in itself not a religious matter, attacks the foundations of Christianity."
+Faulhaber was a former professor of the Old Testament at Strasbourg.
+In the sermons Faulhaber declared that he could not remain silent against attacks on, "the sacred books of the Old Testament [...] [w]hen racial research, in itself not a religious matter, attacks the foundations of Christianity".
 In Faulhaber defended the Old Testament against Nazi antisemitic readings, especially those advanced by Nazi theorist Alfred Rosenberg.

-Saul Friedländer notes that Faulhaber himself later stressed he was not in these sermons "commentating on contemporary aspects of the Jewish issue."
+Saul Friedländer notes that Faulhaber himself later stressed he was not in these sermons "commentating on contemporary aspects of the Jewish issue".
 Friedländer notes that these sermons employed some of the more common stereotypical depictions of traditional religious antisemitism: "The daughters of Zion received their bill of divorce and from that time forth, Ahasuerus wanders, forever restless, over the face of the earth."

-In his 17 December Advent sermon, Faulhaber spoke to the "People of Israel" about the "Old Testament" and declared "This treasure did not grow in your own garden... this condemnation of usurious land-grabbing; this war against the oppression of the farmer by debt, this prohibition of usury, is certainly not the product of your spirit!."
+In his 17 December Advent sermon, Faulhaber spoke to the "People of Israel" about the "Old Testament" and declared "This treasure did not grow in your own garden... this condemnation of usurious land-grabbing; this war against the oppression of the farmer by debt, this prohibition of usury, is certainly not the product of your spirit!".

 He admonished, "God always punishes the tormentors of his Chosen People, the Jews."
-He also noted: "No Roman Catholic approves of the persecutions of Jews in Germany."
+He also noted: "No Roman Catholic approves of the persecutions of Jews in Germany".
 His praise for the Jewish people for having "exhibited the noblest religious values", comforted some and outraged others.
-The packed sermons had been attended by both Protestants and Jews, as well as Catholics, and "Munich rabbi Leo Baerwald was encouraged by the sermons, even though the cardinal had neither commented on Nazi antisemitism nor broken with the ancient Christian idea of a curse on the Jewish people."
+The packed sermons had been attended by both Protestants and Jews, as well as Catholics, and "Munich rabbi Leo Baerwald was encouraged by the sermons, even though the cardinal had neither commented on Nazi antisemitism nor broken with the ancient Christian idea of a curse on the Jewish people".

 Faulhaber's sermons were published week by week during Advent by A. Huber, Munich.
 The book of sermons was subsequently banned by the Nazis.